G7 clueless on cyber attack culprits but pledges work on security

 The G7 said banks should strengthen their resilience to attacks through regular exercises and simulations, known as "penetration tests," and it called on a cyber security task force it set up in 2015 to accelerate its work.

-"We recognise that cyber incidents represent a growing threat for our economies and that appropriate economy-wide policy responses are needed," the G7 said in a statement.
+"We recognize that cyber incidents represent a growing threat for our economies and that appropriate economy-wide policy responses are needed," the G7 said in a statement.

 Mnuchin told reporters that he did not think Friday's attack showed the financial system was unprepared but he said more could still be done at the company level.